-If there are files that you don't want to be included in your production, but which are assigned tags that are about to be included, use the 'invert' tags feature to quickly exclude those files in bulk
+If there are files that you don't want to be included in your production, but which are assigned tags or saved searches that are about to be included, use the 'invert' feature to quickly exclude those files in bulk

 1. Tag all the files you wish to leave out of the case

 2. Select this tag along with the other tags you want to include in the case

 3. Check the checkbox labeled 'Invert' that appears against this tag

 All files with an inverted tag will be omitted, regardless of whether one of their other tags is included in the production.
 Read more about omitting files in bulk using the 'invert' function here.

 Step 3.
 Choose the production output